Kazmirchuk/nats-tcl/CoreAPI.md

 Depending if there's a callback, the method works in a sync or async manner.

 If no callback is given, the request is synchronous and blocks in a (coroutine-aware) `vwait` and then returns a reply.
 If `-max_msgs` >1, the returned value is a list of message dicts.
 If no response arrives within `timeout`, it raises the error `ErrTimeout`.
-When using NATS server version 2.2+, `ErrNoResponders` is raised if nobody is subscribed to `subject`.
+When using NATS server version 2.2+, `ErrNoResponders` is raised if nobody is subscribed to `subject`.<br/>
 If a callback is given, the call returns immediately, and when a reply is received or a timeout fires, the callback will be invoked from the event loop.
-It must have the following signature:
+It must have the following signature:<br/>

-**asyncRequestCallback** *timedOut message*
+**asyncRequestCallback** *timedOut message*<br/>
 `timedOut` is a boolean equal to 1, if the request timed out or no responders are available.

 `response` is the received message.
 If `-max_msgs` >1, the callback is invoked for each message.